Kevdieker/GameLibrary/Readme.txt

 - I tried to make rectangles switches between player1 and player2, but couldn't do it
 - if I have time, I would change my code to make the 2 players switch within each round

+Known bug:
++ buttons from two player mode are not locked for other player

 _______________________________________________________________

 Tetris: